Own Your Niche Or Get Ghosted

 Example niche statement:

-“I turn mid level managers and executives fear of public speaking into irresistable stage presence.”
+“I turn mid-level managers and executives' fear of public speaking into an irresistible stage presence.”

 Critics say that’s too broad.
 “Shouldn’t it be something hyper-specific, like: I help healthcare professionals overcome burnout while working 60 hours a week with a two-year-old and a stressed marriage?”